Saks Fifth Avenue: Beverly Hills

 The original Saks Fifth Avenue store in Beverly Hills, California, at 9600 Wilshire Boulevard, was designed by the architectural firm Parkinson and Parkinson, with interiors by Paul R. Williams.
 The store opened in 1938.
-The store was immediately successful upon opening and it would subsequently expand to almost 74,000 sqft and employ 500 people.
+The store saw success upon opening and subsequently expanded to almost 74,000 sqft and employ 500 people.
 Williams created an interior reminiscent of his designs for luxurious private residences, with rooms lit by indirect lamps and footlights focused on the clothes.
 New departments for furs, corsets, gifts and debutante dresses were added in the 1940 expansion.

 The store relocated to the adjacent 9570 Wilshire Boulevard in 2024, and the original location will be converted into a mixed-use development by Hudson's Bay Company.